funkshelper/fo-realz-woodcoin/README.md

 Instructions:

-Download the code and verify either using <code>V</code> to press or verifying the tar using the gpg key:
+Download the code and verify either using <code>V</code> to press (late 2015 vintage V.pl is here with mod6' sig) or verifying the tar using the gpg key:

-pub   4096R/88298AB6 Funkenstein the Dwarf <funkenstein@woodcoin.org>
+     pub   4096R/88298AB6 Funkenstein the Dwarf

 Build the daemon with: